 For Demand Based infrastructure, the life span may vary in function of the nature of the specific Demand Based infrastructure.
 Bio-Versneller has entered into a long term lease for a period of 75 years.
 After its expiration, the property reverts to the University of Ghent.
 The Eemplein carpark is fully owned and its term will be determined by the availability and aptitude of the structure over time.
-The glass fiber networks of Glasdraad have a long term useful life which depends upon technological evolutions.
-The investment in the residential care facilities Réseau Eqso has a remaining life of 20 years on the basis of contractual arrangements with co-investors aimed at and stimulating the repurchase of the care facilities in 20 years time.
+The glass fibre networks of Glasdraad have a long useful life which depends upon technological evolutions.
+The residential care facilities operated by Réseau Abilis have an assumed life of 20 years on the basis of contractual arrangements with co-investors aimed at and stimulating the repurchase of the care facilities in 20 years' time.
+De Haan Vakantiehuizen has an indexed-linked 'triple net' agreement for a fixed initial period of 15 years.